 "I have distracted the world's attention from important issues of real people in real places."

 Activists and bloggers angrily criticised Mr MacMaster when he admitted he had created the Amina blog five months ago.
 In it, he described life in Damascus and the current political unrest.

 In an open letter to Mr MacMaster on the OGay Middle East blog, activist Sami Hamwi wrote: "Your apology is not accepted, since I have myself started to investigate Amina's arrest.
 I could have put myself in a grave danger inquiring about a fictitious figure.
-Really… Shame on you!!!"'Stand-up guy'
+Really… Shame on you!!!"